Apiquet/DeepLearningFrameworkFromScratch/README.md

 ## Example of use

-The cnn-fcn_example.ipynb notebooks contain an implementation and training of a CNN and FCN.
+The cnn-fcn_example.ipynb notebooks contain an implementation and training of a CNN model and a FCN model.
 They also show how to save and load a model with its weights to deploy it somewhere.